In the year 02026 CE I find myself in two book clubs.

 Water, windows, fruit: the inviolate early Mountain Goats troika!
 The second person, in medias res, and a specific point in time (Saturday): the troika of secondary necessity!
 But it's the note of longing in a song like this that, for me, made the song a keeper instead of one among many other songs featuring water, windows, and fruit that never got released.
 The details are there only to get to the longing: to frame it in a way that makes it feel real.
 And it is real; I wrote this song after Joel, now mentioned for at least the fourth time, either wrote or called to tell me his partner, Kim, had brought him fresh cherries.
 They lived in Trinidad at the time.
 Trinidad, California.
 It's up near Humboldt, but I was under no obligation to tell you that.

-After reading the lovely annotation with my morning tea, I hopped over to YouTube to listen to the song—as has become custom—and delighted in its unexpectedly cute Casio beat (so many of these early songs I'm hearing for the first time!!¹).
-Even though the songs that were released on cassette aren't uploaded to the band's official account, locating them is never an issue...the Mountain Goats fandom is unabashedly obsessive² and I've found that there will always be a ~10-year-old video uploaded by a fan somewhere, which is where we all convene for a day to check in with each other:
+This is one of many early Mountain Goats songs¹ that I'd never heard before, so after reading the lovely annotation with my morning tea, I hopped over to YouTube to listen to the song and delighted in its unexpectedly boppy Casio beat.
+Even though most of the cassette-era songs aren't uploaded to the band's official account, locating them is never an issue; the Mountain Goats fandom is unabashedly obsessive² and I've found that there will always be a ~10-year-old video uploaded by a fan somewhere, which is where we all convene for a day to check in with each other:

-For a fandom that is largely Gen X and Millennials, finding community in the comments section of a website that used to be a melting pot of DIY digital creativity, this feels appropriate.
-Our book club conversation happens piecemeal, day by day, part literary/musical analysis, part diary, part motivational talk.³
+For a fandom that is largely Gen X and Millennial, finding community in the comments section of a website that used to be for funny little DIY projects (before being "content creators" was a thing) feels appropriate.
+Our book club conversation happens piecemeal, unrehearsed: part musical commentary, part personal diary, part therapy.³

 I'm sure there are plenty of people like me (dozens of us?) who don't comment but read the thread all the same, maybe slinging the occasional upvote for comments that make us smile.
-We're all here, listening to this song today, and then going out and doing our own thing until we reconvene tomorrow.
+We're all here, a strange little book club of nerds, listening to this song today and then going out and doing our own thing until we reconvene tomorrow.

 footnotes